 Three meals per week for two – $72.00

 Blue Apron specializes in preparing meals with farm-fresh produce, hormone-free meat, and sustainable seafood.
 They also have a wine subscription plan!

 Three meals per week for two – $59.94

 Not all meal subscriptions services are available in every state, or internationally.
 Make sure that the meal subscription plan is available in your area.

 Look for a company that ships your food in a well-insulated box.
-If you’re not home to receive your package, you’ll want the food to sit outside for a while safely.
-This is especially important during the warmer the months.
+If you’re not home to receive your package, you’ll want the food to be safe sitting outside for a while.
+This is especially important during the warmer months.

 Yep, I needed a few.
 Here are a few items that are worth the purchase:

 All in all, meal subscription plans are a great way to shorten your grocery store trips and eliminate your meal planning time.
 As an empty nester, I’m hooked!
 Have you tried one?
 Let me know!